City to acquire 16-acre, tax deed Kenosha County property for future residential development

 In the case of the tax deed parcel from the county, the property would be marketed to a developer for future residential units, independent of the city’s partnership with Uline, Morrissey said.

-“As you see, there is a large special charge attached to the property that the city will have to work with the developer on to make fiscally possible,” Morrissey said.
-“It is part of the overall strategy to get more homes built in the city to address the housing issues, but is not part of the Uline partnership.”
+“There is a large special charge attached to the property that the city will have to work with the developer on to make fiscally possible,” Morrissey said.
+“It is part of the overall strategy to get more homes built in the city to address the housing issues.”

 U.S. Cities Building the Most Homes